 - Aid Station #5 is “The Dinty Moore Station”.
 Among other things, expect soup.
 It’s located at the Rainbow Trail trailhead, approximately 20 miles from the finish.

 Q: When and where will I get access to my drop bag, and can I put stuff in or just take stuff out?
 When and where do I drop off my drop bag?

 A: The drop bags will be at Monarch Pass, Aid Station #3.
 The very fastest riders reach Aid #3 at very close to dawn.
-Most people will be there between 8 AM and Noon.
+Most people will be there between 8:00am and noon.
 You can drop your lights, warm clothing only needed over night, etc. You can put a change of clothes, a lighter pack, a Thanksgiving Dinner, whatever you think you might need.
 Within reason… no kitchen sinks please.
-You will put your drop bags into a trailer that will be parked outside Absolute Bikes during registration.
+You will put your drop bags into the bus/trailer parked in the Absolute/High Side parking lot during registration.
 It will still be there minutes before the start, but don’t leave your drop bag to the last minute.
 Unless you’re into stuff like that.

 Q: Will the course be marked?

 A: Yes, the course is marked.
 There will be ribbons of a distinct color.
 You will see a sample of the ribbon at the rider’s meeting.
 It is our custom for course markings to always be on rider’s right.
 If ever you pass to the left of a ribbon it’s likely that you are going off course.
 At times there are also yellow signs, and sometimes we have glow sticks.
 But even with our best efforts to make the markings obvious, every year somebody goes off course at least for a while.
 It is a very good idea to familiarize yourself with the course at least at a rudimentary level.
 And please be aware when you pass any possible turns to watch for markings and think carefully about what you see.

 A: Yes, live tracking is available through Trackleaders!